United States Forest Service: Organization

-Overview

 Map of all federally owned land in the United States.
 The dark green represents the Forest Service.

 As of 2019, FY 2020 Forest Service total budget authority is $5.14 billion, a decrease of $815 million from 2019.
 The budget includes $2.4 billion for Wildland Fire Management, a decrease of $530 million from the 2019 Annualized Continuing Resolution because the "fire fix" cap adjustment becomes available in FY 2020, while the FY 2019 Annualized Continuing Resolution includes $500 million above the base as bridge to the first year of the fire fix.

 The Forest Service, headquartered in Washington, D.C., has 27,062 permanent, full-time employees as of Sept.
 20, 2018, including 541 in the headquarters office and 26,521 in regional and field office.
+In March 2026, the Forest Service announced the move of its main office to Salt Lake City, Utah, as part of a restructuring plan so their leaders can be closer to the forests and the people they serve in the West.